 - A note is received from the doctor stating that your child’s rash is not contagious.

-- Cough does not interfere with school functioning and your child is able to cover his/her mouth and nose when coughing.
+- The cough does not interfere with school functioning and your child is able to cover his/her mouth and nose when coughing.

 Participating in physical education classes

 Physical education classes are provided for every child in kindergarten through eighth grades.
-Students must have gym shoes with their names written in them for these classes.
+Students must have gym shoes with their names written on them for these classes.
 Glen Crest students wear gym uniforms.

 If children are excused from physical education activities, they will also be excluded from recess.
 At the middle school, if a child is medically excused with a parent or physician’s note, they are excluded from interscholastic participation.
 Requests by parents for longer-term exclusions for religious practices such as fasting will be determined on an individual basis.

 More information: Board Policy 7:260

 Sarah Bird, RN

 Phone: (630) 545-3305